Here’s a reader question that offers the opportunity to talk about when enough is enough.

 - Don’t worry about your credit history.
 It’s already trashed, and you don’t have the resources at this point to defend it.
 Water under the bridge.

 - Stop the collection calls.
 There’s no law requiring you to talk to any creditor or collection agency.
-There is a law, however, that says you can stop their calls simply by telling them to quit contacting you.
-These people don’t care about you – don’t talk to them.
-Read this page of the FTC website for more about your rights.
+There is a law, however, that says you can stop their collection agency calls simply by telling them to quit contacting you.
+These people don’t care about you.
+Don’t talk to them.
+Read this page of the FTC website for more about your rights, then go to this page of our Solutions Center to find a lawyer who will make the calls stop.

 - Talk to a lawyer.
-It’s not going to cost you a dime, and it’s going to make you feel much, much better.
+It’s not going to cost you a dime, at least for the initial meeting, and it’s going to make you feel much, much better.
 I guarantee it.

 - Stop beating yourself up.
 You didn’t get drunk and run over someone’s child.
 You became disabled and are unable to pay a couple of bills.
 It happens every day.
 You have nothing to feel guilty about.
 If you ultimately regain your financial footing, fine – you can always pay them back then.